Conflict of Interest Law

-The Conflict of Interest Law, M.G.L.
-Ch 268A, was provided to prevent conflicts between private interests and public duties, foster integrity in public service and promote the public's trust and confidence in that service by placing restrictions on what municipal employees may do on the job, after hours and after leaving public service.
-The term "municipal employees" applies to all town employees and all members of town boards, committees and commissions, whether paid or unpaid.
+The Conflict of Interest Law, Massachusetts General Laws Chapter 268A, was provided to prevent conflicts between private interests and public duties, foster integrity in public service, and promote the public’s trust and confidence in that service by placing restrictions on what municipal employees may do on the job, after hours, and after leaving public service.
+The term "municipal employees" applies to all town employees and all members of town boards, committees, and commissions, whether paid or unpaid.

 All town employees will receive the Summary of the Conflict of Interest Law within 30 days of their initial hire date, as well as once a year thereafter.
 Employees are required to sign a receipt acknowledging they have been provided the Summary of the Conflict of Interest Law and return it to the Office of the Town Clerk as soon as possible.